RoGUENeRF: A Robust Geometry-Consistent Universal Enhancer for NeRF: Results

 \textbf{Limitations} A limitation of our method is the requirement to store all relevant training images.
 This could be prohibitive for very large scenes, especially at higher image resolutions.
-Secondly, although we are several times faster than the baseline NeRF methods, our approach does not yet achieve real time (\ie 30fps) inference.
-Finally, the performance of our model is limited by the lack of availability of a large scale NeRF dataset for pre-training.

-\textbf{Societal Impact} As NeRFs become more editable, our method could be misused to improve the photorealism of generated videos of people, places and objects.
+Secondly, although we are several times faster than the baseline NeRF methods, our approach does not yet achieve real time (\ie 30fps) inference. \textbf{Societal Impact} As NeRFs become more editable, our method could be misused to improve the photorealism of generated videos of people, places and objects.
 Currently our method requires ground truth images with a dense 3D coverage of the scene, so it is not trivial to use in the wild.